MJeorrett/Estimatey/estimatey-api/README.md

 # Estimatey Api

+### Pre-requisites
+You will need [Azure DevOps](https://azure.microsoft.com/en-gb/products/devops) and [Float](https://www.float.com/time-tracking/) accounts that you have admin access to.

 ## Getting started
 First you need to create an app registration in Azure and add make it a project reader in your DevOps project.